News

 Making the Case for Restorative Justice

-A teacher conducts a tour of Nora Sterry Elementary School to displaced students from Marquez Elementary School, which was destroyed in the Pacific Palisades fire, in Los Angeles on Jan.
+A teacher gives a tour of Nora Sterry Elementary School to displaced students from Marquez Elementary School, which was destroyed in the Pacific Palisades fire, in Los Angeles on Jan.
 15, 2025.
 (Chris Delmas/AFP via Getty Images)

-A teacher conducts a tour of Nora Sterry Elementary School to displaced students from Marquez Elementary School, which was destroyed in the Pacific Palisades fire, in Los Angeles on Jan.
+A teacher gives a tour of Nora Sterry Elementary School to displaced students from Marquez Elementary School, which was destroyed in the Pacific Palisades fire, in Los Angeles on Jan.
 15, 2025.
 (Chris Delmas/AFP via Getty Images)

 Restorative justice practices will not succeed if teachers and administrators view them as a “parallel track,” Foster told The Epoch Times.